Gnassingbé Eyadéma: Politics

 He attempted to legitimize his rule with a multiparty presidential election in August 1993, which was boycotted by the opposition; facing only two minor challengers, he won 96.42% of the vote, although turnout was reportedly low outside of his native Kara Region.
 Eyadéma officially won re-election in the June 1998 presidential election, defeating Gilchrist Olympio of the Union of the Forces of Change (UFC) with 52.13% of the vote according to official results, amid allegations of fraud and accusations of the massacre of hundreds of government opponents.
 The European Union suspended aid in 1993 in protest of alleged voting irregularities and human rights violations.

 In late December 2002, the Constitution was changed to remove term limits on the office of president.
 Previously, presidents had been limited to two five-year terms, and Eyadéma would have therefore been forced to step down after the 2003 election.
 With the removal of these limitations, however, Eyadéma was free to stand again and did so, winning the election on 1 June with 57.78% of the vote.
 He was sworn in for another term on 20 June.
 Another constitutional change was to reduce the minimum age of the president to 35 years, rather than 45.
-As Eyadéma's son Faure Gnassingbé was 35, many observers assumed that he was opening the way for a dynastic succession should he die suddenly.

 Eyadéma constructed a large palace near his family home in Pya a few kilometers north of Lama-Kara.
 He was the chairman of the Organisation of African Unity from 2000 to 2001, and he attempted, unsuccessfully, to mediate between the government and rebels of Ivory Coast in the First Ivorian Civil War, that began in that country in 2002.

 The European Union sent a mission on 1 June 2004, to evaluate the state of democracy in Togo and to start a procedure of democratization of Togo.
 The expedition intended to open a dialogue between the state and the opposition.
 The team was supposed to meet with many politicians from other parties than Eyadéma's party, Rally of the Togolese People.
 But because of the criteria imposed by the government, politicians such as Gilchrist Olympio, Yawovi Agboyibo, and Professor Leopold Gnininvi boycotted the meeting.
 The European Union team cancelled the meeting since discussions with the government were almost impossible.
 The opposition party UFC wanted the release of 11 men held by the government.
 Finally, the European Union experts met each political figure individually and in private.
 The respect of human rights and of the press in Togo were to be investigated by the European Union experts.

 According to BBC News, Eyadéma claimed that democracy in Africa "moves along at its own pace and in its own way."

-Eyadéma was awarded the Order of the Yugoslav Star.